Clearout/clearout.github.io/blacktemple.md

 - Boss tanked by shadow resistance warlock
 - EVERYONE be 15 yards minimum away from boss
-- Kill shadow demons that spawn, they kill if they reach a player
+- Kill shadow demons that spawn, if they reach a player they will die

 ### Phase 5

-- Same as phase 3, if were slow he will go to same as phase 4
+- Same as phase 3, if were low on damage he will go back to phase 4
 - Maiev Shadowsong will help pump
 - Drag boss over Shadow Trap, will increase damage taken by 50%